 The last restoration dates back to 1996.

 Also, worth visiting is the Church of Saint Martino, in the hamlet of Collina Forni, situated in a panoramic position with a private view of the valley.

 Of great interest is also the Museum of Peasant Family (Museo della Famiglia Contadina), housed in the Church of Saint Nicolò, where important testimonies of the rural life of the past are exhibited.

 In the premises of the municipal headquarters is also set up the Hall of the Trophies Dr. Lelio De Nardo (Sala dei Trofei Dott.
-Lelio De Nardo), also jokingly called the “safari” of Montaldo: here is a collection of stuffed exotic animals, snakeskin and other objects from a donation made to the Municipality of Montaldo from the heirs of Dr. Lelio de Nardo, passionate traveler and hunter in the 60s.
+Lelio De Nardo), also jokingly called the “safari” of Montaldo: here is a collection of stuffed exotic animals, snakeskin and other objects from a donation made to the Municipality of Montaldo from the heirs of Dr. Lelio de Nardo, passionate traveller and hunter in the 60s.

 Montaldo Scarampi boasted a curious record: it was the municipality of the Val Tiglione with the greatest number of preferences for the House of Savoy.
-76.71% of the 1005 montaldesi registered on the electoral rolls voted in favor of the Monarchy.
+76.71% of the 1005 montaldesi registered on the electoral rolls voted in favour of the Monarchy.

-The result of Montaldo was in line with that of the province of Asti where the Monarchy prevailed by a breath (50.58%) on the Republic thanks to the consensus gathered in the countryside.
+The result of Montaldo was in line with that of the province of Asti, where the Monarchy prevailed by a breath (50.58%) on the Republic thanks to the consensus gathered in the countryside.

 In more recent times, in 2016, the news of the then Juventus midfielder, Hernanes called “The Prophet”, bought with his wife a farm in the “Giro della Mandorla” with adjoining vineyards.

 The passion for Asti region and wine has led Hernanes to open his own winery in Montaldo.